ballerina-platform/ballerina-distribution/examples/graphql-client-security-ssl-tls/graphql_client_security_ssl_tls.md

 # GraphQL client - SSL/TLS

-A GraphQL client can securely communicate with a GraphQL service via HTTPS connection using SSL.
-Provide the `graphql:ClientSecureSocket` configurations to the client to initiate an HTTPS connection.

-This example shows how to send a GraphQL request securely using SSL/TLS.
+The `graphql:Client` can be configured to communicate through HTTPS by providing a certificate file.
+The certificate can be provided through the `secureSocket` field of the client configuration.
+Use this to secure the communication between the client and the server.

 ::: code graphql_client_security_ssl_tls.bal :::